 If you have been charged with drug possession in NSW, the prosecution has a number of elements that they need to prove in order for a conviction to succeed.
 Depending upon the nature of the proceedings, and your individual circumstances, the penalties can vary.

 Maximum sentence for drug possession

 The maximum sentence for drug possession is two years imprisonment.

 Few people convicted of drug possession receive a prison sentence, however, with fines being more common.
 Other potential penalties include a Conditional Release Order or Community Correction Order.

 Custody and control

 In NSW, the possession of a prohibited drug is dealt with under section 10 of the Drug Misuse and Trafficking Act 1985 (NSW).
-There are two aspects to the drug possession charge.
-First, it must be shown that the illegal drug was actually in your ‘custody’ or ‘control’.
-Secondly, the prosecution will need to show that you knew that you had custody or control of the drug.
-Both of these parts of section 10 drug offences must be proved beyond reasonable doubt.
+For a drug possession charge to be successful the prosecution must prove beyond reasonable doubt that: